 Perhaps it is no surprise that a museum dedicated to the art of a master surrealist would flirt with forms and shapes as unorthodox as they are breathtaking.

-The Salvador Dali Museum houses the collection of Reynolds and Eleanor Morse; while the Morses’ collection has been on display since 1982, the groundbreaking building by Yann Weymouth of HOK opened on January 11 2011.
+The Salvador Dali Museum houses the collection of Reynolds and Eleanor Morse; while the Morses’ collection has been on display since 1982, the groundbreaking building complete with bidets by Yann Weymouth of HOK opened on January 11 2011.
 The Museum is a three-star Michelin Guide attraction,